nathany/looper/README.md

 ## Status

-This is *early alpha*.
-There is still quite a lot I'd like to do (Hot Compiles, Growl notifications, and interactions for profiling, benchmarking, etc.).
+This is an *early alpha*.
+There is still quite a lot to do (Hot Compiles, Growl notifications, and interactions for profiling, benchmarking, etc.).
 Also, it has only been tested on Mac OS X 10.8.

 ## Get Going